hapax/hapax.github.io/assets/simple-physics.md

 - the radius of the sphere $r$, with $[r] = L$;
 - the speed of the sphere $v$, where $[v] = LT^{-1}$;
 - the mass of the sphere $m$, $[m] = M$;
-- the density of the fluid $\rho$, $[\rho] = [m/V] = ML^{-3}$;
+- the density of the fluid $\rho$, or mass per unit volume $[\rho] = [m_\text{fluid}/V] = ML^{-3}$;
 - the viscosity of the fluid $\mu$.

 In general, all of these factors are involved, but this is too much for dimensional analysis to handle.
 (I explain why <a href="#sec-2-4">below</a>.)
-When the sphere moves slowly enough, however, its mass $m$ and the density of the fluid $\rho$ are irrelevant.
+But if the sphere is moving very slowly, all that matters is its geometry as it tries to plow through the fluid, a situation called "creeping flow".
-Only the viscosity, and size and speed of the sphere, matter.
+But if the sphere is moving quickly, it is not only ploughing through the fluid but *colliding* with it, and the mass of the sphere $m$ and density of the fluid $\rho$ will be relevant.
-Like the isochronism of the pendulum, this is an empirical fact we can determine by brute observation.
+We will restrict to creeping flow where we can ignore $m$ and $\rho$!

-I haven't told you the dimensions of viscosity yet, but we can find them fairly easily.
+I haven't told you the dimensions of viscosity yet, but we can find them fairly easily --- assuming we have access to a fluid mechanics lab!
-Imagine two layers of fluid flow separated by a distance $d$.
+I'll save you the trouble of doing the relevant experiments and tell you what happens.
-Suppose I try to shear them by simply moving one layer, parallel to the second but at speed $v$.
+Suppose we have two layers of fluid flow separated by a distance $d$, and I try to shear them by moving one layer parallel to the second at speed $v$.
 Experiment shows that the fluid will resist with some force $f = F/A$ per unit area, proportional to $v$ and inversely proportional to the separation $d$.